followanalytics/fa-templates/README.md

-# FollowAnalytics Default Templates (WIP)
+# FollowAnalytics Default Templates

 This is the repository that holds the default templates provided by FollowAnalytics:

 - Fullscreen
   - Basic
   - Custom
-  - Interstitial
+  - Interstitial (Image only)
   - Multiple pages
   - Video
+  - Evaluation Booster
 - Popup
   - Basic
   - Custom
-  - One Image
+  - Image only
   - Multiple pages
+  - Survey

 ## Getting started

 1- Install node `12.x` version or above using a node version manager like `nvm`, for example.

-2- Run `npm install`
+2- Run `npm run install-all` to install all packages needed for each template at once, or navigate to the folder of a specific template and run `npm install`

-3- Run `npm run build-prod` inside the folder of one of the templates to bundle the code up and produce a final .zip file which contains the template for usage on our FollowAnalytics platform.
+3- Run `npm run build-all` to bundle all the code for each template and produce a .zip file (per template), which contains the template for usage on our FollowAnalytics platform.

 ## License